 CloudBoot Compute Resources

 CloudBoot functionality is a method of compute resource installation without the presence of a local disk or other local storage, utilizing the PXE and DHCP servers.
-To start using CloudBoot, you must have Integraded Storage configured and the CloudBoot enabled in the system configuration first.
-See CloudBoot Compute resources section for details.
-CloudBoot compute resources are used for smart and baremetal server provisioning.
+CloudBoot Compute resources are used for smart and baremetal server provisioning.
+To start using CloudBoot, you must have Integrated Storage configured and the CloudBoot enabled in the system configuration first.
+See CloudBoot Compute Resources section for details.

 When creating a virtual server, you can choose a compute resource server with data store attached if you wish.
-If not, the system will search for compute resources available that have sufficient RAM and storage for that virtual server, and choose the one with the lowest (but sufficient) amount of RAM available.
+If not, the system will search for the available compute resources with sufficient RAM and storage for that virtual server, and choose the one with the lowest (but sufficient) amount of RAM available.

 With OnApp you can create complex networks between virtual servers residing on a single host, or across multiple installations of OnApp.
 You can configure each virtual server with one or more virtual NICs, each with its own IP and MAC address, to make them act like physical servers.